Frances McGrath: Career

 When McGrath was 14, she performed with Henry Miller in For a Woman, after which she had the juvenile female lead in Getting a Polish with May Irwin.
 Following that, she joined a stock company in Union Hill, New Jersey, as its ingenue.
 In 1918, McGrath became the leading lady of the Auditorium Players in Baltimore.
-She performed at the Grand Opera House in Paterson, the Gaiety Theater in Hoboken, the American Theatre in Philadelphia, and the Garrick Theatre in New York before she joined the Grand Opera House Players in New York as their ingenue in 1915.
+She performed at the Grand Opera House in Paterson, the Gaiety Theater in Hoboken, the American Theatre in Philadelphia, and the Garrick Theatre in New York before she joined the Grand Opera House Players in Brooklyn, New York as their ingenue in 1915.

 By April 1921, McGrath headed the Frances McGrath Resident Players at the Lyceum Theatre in Paterson, New Jersey.
 In May 1922, she returned to act with the Blaney Players at the Yorkville Theater in New York.
 The trade publication The Billboard described the public's response as having "the appearance of a small-sized tho friendly riot to get into the playhouse".
 She went on to perform with the Fulton Players in Brooklyn.

 On Broadway, McGrath appeared in The Governor's Boss (1914), portrayed Florence Gordon in Two Strangers From Nowhere (1924), and portrayed Josephine Gilbert in Tired Business Man (1929).